Car speakers buying guide

 The surround on a woofer performs a vital role — it allows the woofer cone to move freely and emit bolder bass.
 It must be durable to stand up to temperature and humidity extremes.
 Surrounds made of rubber will provide the best overall performance and longevity.
 Foam and cloth surrounds cost less, yet still perform well.

 This subwoofer photo perfectly shows how the surround attaches the speaker cone to the metal frame.
 The surround keeps the cone centered as it moves back and forth.

 If you're replacing speakers low in your door, full-range speakers with pivoting tweeters can have a big effect on your sound.
 Tweeters produce very directional high-frequencies, so pivoting tweeters can be "aimed" towards the listener for a higher soundstage.
 Your music will sound more realistic with a greater sense of depth.

-Many crossovers have extra input terminals to allow bi-amping.
-Instead of driving the woofer and tweeter with a single channel of amplification, you actually connect two sets of cables, with each set carrying the signal from a separate amplifier (or amp channel).
-This way, both low-frequency drivers (woofers) and high-frequency drivers (tweeters) receive dedicated amplification.
+Some crossovers have extra input terminals to allow bi-amping.
+Instead of driving the woofer and tweeter with a single channel of amplification, you actually connect two sets of wires, with each set carrying the power from a separate amplifier (or amp channel).
+This way, the woofers and tweeters receive dedicated amplification.
 Look for this feature if you're planning to put together a serious high-performance system.

 Get everything you need

-Foam baffles protect your speakers from dust and moisture.
+Foam baffles seal air gaps around the speaker frame and protect your speakers from dust and moisture.

 Bass Blockers improve smaller speakers' efficiency by removing low frequencies they weren't designed to handle.

-The right tools make taking a door panel off or removing a window crank a lot easier.
+The right tools make removing a door panel and getting to the speaker a lot easier.

 Dynamat lowers noise levels inside your vehicle, giving you improved clarity, volume, and bass response from your speakers.